Kikuyu people: Cuisine

 Typical Agĩkũyũ food includes Yams, sweet potatoes, Gītheri (maize and beans, after corn was introduced to Africa), Mūkimo (mashed green peas and potatoes), Kīmitū (mashed beans and potatoes), Irio (mashed dry beans, corn and potatoes), Mūtura (sausage made using goat intestines, meat and blood), Ūcūrū (fermented porridge made from flour of corn, millet or sorghum) roast goat, beef, chicken and cooked green vegetables such as collards, spinach and carrots.

-Present-day religious affilation
+Present-day religious affiliation

 Although Gĩkũyũs historically adhered to indigenous faiths, most are Christians today, of varying denominations, as well as various syncretic forms of Christianity.
 A minority of the Kikuyu practice Islam, notably through Arab, Indian and Persian missionaries since trade with the rest of East Africa.

 A small group of Kĩkũyũ, numbering about 60 people in 2015, practice Judaism in the town of Kusuku.
 While they practice a normative form of Judaism (similar to Conservative Judaism), they are not a recognized part of any larger Jewish group.